-Mix the grout to a paste consistency, something that can be spread with a paint brush or by hand easily enough without dripping.
+Mix the grout to a wet dough consistency, something that can be spread without dripping.
 Colors can be added at this stage however it will be a little less flexible in doing so.
 It is easier to apply colors to top layers of grout or applied to grout that is already in place.

 Applying the grout